Voting: Various types of ballots

-block voting are often used for at-large positions such as members of city councils.
+Block voting is often used when members of city councils are elected at-large.

 Under cumulative voting, a voter casts multiple votes and can cast more than one vote for the same candidate.

 The Condorcet rule is used (sometimes) in decision-making.
 The voters or elected representatives cast their preferences on one, some, or all options, 1,2,3,4... as in PR-STV or QBS.